Analysis: Iran protests show danger of economic woes

 PROTESTS WANE, ANGER REMAINS

-Authorities managed to stifle the protests in part by blocking access to the messaging app Telegram, through which demonstrators organized the rallies and shared images from the streets.
-The Revolutionary Guard's volunteer Basiji force also was deployed and police have arrested hundreds; more than 20 protesters were killed, although security forces did not engage in the level of bloodshed that followed the 2009 protests.
+Authorities managed to stifle the protests in part by blocking access to the messaging app Telegram through which demonstrators organized the rallies and shared images from the streets.
+The Revolutionary Guard's volunteer Basij force also was deployed and police have arrested hundreds; more than 20 protesters were killed, although security forces did not engage in the level of bloodshed that followed the 2009 protests.

 But for now, that won't be happening.
 Instead, Iran's ruling system faces a future of grappling with the effects of economic woes that have proven to be unpredictable and potentially volatile.